 Montana's trafficking of persons and sexual servitude laws do not require proof of force, fraud, or coercion when the victim is a minor.
-The state commercial sexual exploitation of children (CSEC) laws include: "prostitution," "promoting prostitution," "aggravated promotion of prostitution," and "sexual abuse of children."
-The state prostitution statute does not refer to the human trafficking law, but a related provision provides trafficking victims with an affirmative defense to prostitution charges, thereby acknowledging the intersection of prostitution with trafficking victimization.
-Criminal street gang laws enhance penalties when offenses are committed in furtherance of criminal gang activity, which includes the CSEC crime of "aggravated promotion of prostitution" but not child sex trafficking.
+The state commercial sexual exploitation of children (CSEC) laws include: "prostitution-patronizing a prostitute-exception," "promoting prostitution," "aggravated promotion of prostitution," and "sexual abuse of children."
+The state prostitution statute refers to the human trafficking law by providing for an enhanced penalty when the person patronized is a victim of human trafficking.
+Criminal street gang laws enhance penalties when offenses are committed in furtherance of criminal gang activity, which includes the CSEC crime of "aggravated promotion of prostitution" but not "trafficking of persons."